Meeting FAQ

 Membership FAQ

 No. We don’t discuss membership in our meetings other than to say that the option is there.
-We want our guests to enjoy the networking not be subjected to a sales pitch!
-If you want to know more just ask and we’ll tell you.
-You can also visit our membership page.

 No. In fact most of our guests don’t join.
 Being a member of The Growth Community has to be right for you.
 If you just want to be a guest then you can use your six visits per calendar year.
 No pressure or annoying sales pitches!